WriteRead024/BashScripts/README.md

 A snowrolling collection of bash scripts.

-Right now just a snowflake.
+Right now just a few small snowflakes.